SKAHP/One-Engi/holeman.md

 JOHNSON: What did you do then?

-HOLEMAN: Immediately back to the Washington Bureau of theNews.
+HOLEMAN: Immediately back to the Washington Bureau of the News.
 I had gotten a letter, after the surrender, from the head of the Washington Bureau, saying did I want to come back to the Bureau, or go to New York.
 I said I would like very much to come back to the Bureau.
 So they let me back.

 JOHNSON: Where were you located here in Washington with the Bureau?

-HOLEMAN: In Room 1272 of the National Press Building.
+HOLEMAN: In **Room 1272 of the National Press Building**.

 JOHNSON: The building we're in right now.